JacobEvelyn/friends/README.md

 Spend time with the people you care about.
 Introvert-tested.
 Extrovert-approved.

 **NOTE: Participation is encouraged!
-Make Issues, ask questions, submit Pull Requests (even if it's your first time contributing to open-source—you'll get lots of help), and give feedback!**
+Make issues, ask questions, submit pull requests (even if it's your first time contributing to open-source—you'll get lots of help), and give feedback!**

 ## Table of Contents